dotlang/language/README.md

 ###Paradigm

-Electron is a object-oriented and imperative  programming language with GC memory.
+Electron is a object-oriented and imperative  programming language with garbage collection memory management.
 The target use case of this programming language is distributed server-side network software.

 ###Keywords